lisenet/kubernetes-homelab/cka/README.md

 ### Use Kubeadm to install a basic cluster

-We will use `kubeadm` to install a Kubernetes v1.22 cluster.
+We will use `kubeadm` to install a Kubernetes v1.25 cluster.
+We will upgrade the cluster to v1.26 in the next chapter.

 Docs: https://kubernetes.io/docs/setup/production-environment/container-runtimes/